Monte Paschi prosecutors order seizure of 1.8 billion euros at Nomura

 The 2009 transaction between Nomura and the Tuscan bank is one of a series of loss-making "structured finance" deals carried out under the Tuscan lender's previous management to conceal losses, according to prosecutors.

-The bank, which in February received a state bailout of 4 billion euros that was also meant to plug a capital shortfall exacerbated by the derivatives deals, booked a pretax loss of 730 million euros in 2012 linked to those trades.
+The bank, which in February received a state bailout of 4 billion euros that was also meant to plug a capital shortfall due to the derivatives deals, booked a pretax loss of 730 million euros in 2012 linked to those trades.

 The bank's new management has said it only discovered the true nature of the Alexandria deal in October 2012 after finding a document hidden in a safe.